hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step4-pods.md

 `kubectl apply -f sidecar.yaml`{{execute}}

 In a moment the primary busybox container will be writing to the two logs.
-Asynchronously the two sidecards will be reading those logs.
+Asynchronously the two sidecars will be reading those logs.
 Let's inspect the first sidecar:

 `kubectl logs counter count-log-1`{{execute}}